-The best way to ask your professor for a letter 1-2 weeks before the deadline you set.
-Once of recommendation would be to first set up a they have uploaded the LOR on the AADSAS meeting through e-mail or in person.
+The best way to ask your professor for a letter of recommendation would be to first set up a meeting through e-mail or in person.
 Here is an e-mail I sent to one of my professors:

-Good afternoon Dr. X,
+Good afternoon Dr. X.